Sumitk874/Weather_App/README.md

 ## Features

 - User can enter the name of a city in the search bar to get the weather information.
-- The website displays the current weather conditions, including temperature, humidity, wind speed, and weather description.
+- The website displays the current weather conditions, including temperature, humidity, wind speed.
-- The background image of the website dynamically changes based on the current weather conditions.
+- The background image of the website dynamically changes based on the weather conditions.
-- Users can switch between Celsius and Fahrenheit temperature units.

 ## Installation